HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters

 \section{Conclusion}

-We present \textsc{Hapt}, an automated parallel training framework for heterogeneous clusters. \textsc{Hapt} introduces an efficient fine-grained parallel strategy planner that mitigates communication overhead while maintaining balanced loads across heterogeneous accelerators.
-With a heterogeneity-aware pipeline scheduler, Hapt achieves the theoretical upper bound of computation–communication overlap with minimal memory overhead.
-Our evaluation demonstrates that \textsc{Hapt} delivers $1.3\times$–$1.6\times$ higher performance than state-of-the-art frameworks designed for model training on heterogeneous clusters.
+We present \textsc{Harp}, an automated parallel training framework for heterogeneous clusters. \textsc{Harp} introduces an efficient fine-grained parallel strategy planner that mitigates communication overhead while maintaining balanced loads across heterogeneous accelerators.
+With a heterogeneity-aware pipeline scheduler, Harp achieves the theoretical upper bound of computation–communication overlap with minimal memory overhead.
+Our evaluation demonstrates that \textsc{Harp} delivers $1.3\times$–$1.6\times$ higher performance than state-of-the-art frameworks designed for model training on heterogeneous clusters.